oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 # Compile and Run JDBC Sample Programs

 This directory is the home for TimesTen Java samples.
 The samples remain in the QuickStart tree so existing documentation, scripts, and workflows continue to work.
-New Java developers should start with the recommended samples below, then use the classic samples when they need broader API coverage, compatibility checks, or benchmarking.
+New Java developers should start with the recommended samples below, then use the additional samples when they need broader API coverage, compatibility checks, or benchmarking.

 ## Recommended Java samples